riscv-software-src/riscv-hpc-benchmarks/README.md

-# riscv-hpc-benchmarks
+# RISC-V HPC Benchmarks

-The HPC SIG is compiling a curated set of HPC-relevant benchmarks and configurations that vendors and tool developers can use to evaluate performance.
+This repository contains a curated set of common benchmarks that RISC-V contributors should consider when undertaking performance modelling of their libraries, tools and hardware.

+## Under construction

+This is currently under construction, check back for details on how to run